 - Competitive sport is not recommended for children under 5 years.
 Some great alternatives include structured activities like water familiarisation, recreational gymnastics and dance taught by qualified instructors.

-For more tips, visit The Healthy Active website
+For more tips, visit the Department of Health website

-What about TV and computer games?TV, DVDs and computer games may be popular with kids (and some adults too!), but they usually involve sitting for long periods – time which could be spent playing active games or interacting with others.
-Your child will benefit more from talking, singing, reading, listening to music and playing with you, a family member or a friend, than they will from watching TV.
+What about TV and computer games?TV, DVDs and computer games may be popular with kids, but they usually involve sitting for long periods.
+Children will benefit more from talking, singing, reading, listening to music or playing with a family member or a friend.

 Regardless of how active kids may be at other times, it is still important to limit screen time.